Trump passes up chance to say if he’ll fire Mueller

-PALM BEACH, Florida (AP) — President Donald Trump on Wednesday passed up a chance to say whether he plans to fire special counsel Robert Mueller and Deputy Attorney General Rod Rosenstein.
+PALM BEACH, Fla.
+(AP) — As his frustration with the investigation into his campaign and business expands into threatening new fronts, President Donald Trump refused to say Wednesday whether he plans to fire special counsel Robert Mueller and Deputy Attorney General Rod Rosenstein.

-Speaking at a joint press conference in Florida with the prime minister of Japan, Trump said months of speculation that he would dismiss the men had proven wrong.

-“As far as the two gentlemen you told me about, they’ve been saying I’m going to get rid of them for the last three months,” he said.
+“As far as the two gentlemen you told me about, they’ve been saying I’m going to get rid of them for the last three months,” Trump said during a joint press conference with the prime minister of Japan.
 “Four months.
 Five months.
 And they’re still here.
 So we want to get the investigation over with, done with, put it behind us.”

 Mueller has been investigating possible collusion between Trump’s 2016 presidential campaign and Russian officials, as well as possible obstruction of justice.
+Trump said Wednesday he has cooperated with Mueller’s investigators and that his team had turned over more than a million documents.

+“We want to get the investigation over with, done with,” Trump said, adding that he hoped that the probe was “coming to an end.”

 Most Read Nation & World Stories